abpframework/abp/docs/Module-Development-Basics.md

 #### Configuring Dependency Injection & Other Modules

-You can override virtual methods of ``AbpModule`` to add your services to dependency injection system and configure other modules.

 ##### ConfigureServices Method

 ``ConfigureServices`` is the main method to add your services to dependency injection system and configure other modules.
 Example: